-Mission: hibu helps communities thrive by facilitating millions of connections each year between consumers who want to find products and services locally and the merchants who provide them.
+Mission: Hibu helps communities thrive by facilitating millions of connections each year between consumers who want to find products and services locally and the merchants who provide them.

-I have been working at hibu full-time (More than a year)
+I worked at hibu full-time (More than a year)

 Great management my manager would help me close and was very kind and helpful.